jdrichards-pursuit/roots-and-recipes-client/README.md

 This allows you to protect your routes using a ternary in your `element` attribute.

 Do Not pass the user as a prop.
 Instead, Use the `fetchUserData` helper function in a `useEffect` in the component you are navigating to.
 This will allow you to `refresh` the page.

+## FULLSTACK ADJUSTMENTS

+You will need to adjust the code in the fetchUserData.js file to make a fetch call to the backend.